RebecaApostu/covidsite/content/posts/2020-09-17-trends-and-patterns-in-booking-activities/index.md

   January 2019 to end July 2020
 hero: images/screenshot-2020-08-18-at-21.21.05.png
 ---
 *This article is based on the MSc.
-Thesis: “Travel Disruption during COVID-19: An exploratory data analysis on Airbnb in Copenhagen”, written by Rebeca Apostu and Aurora Beres.*
+Thesis: “Travel Disruption during COVID-19: An exploratory data analysis on Airbnb in Copenhagen”, written by Rebeca Apostu and Aurora Bere.*

 To measure the effects of COVID-19 on Airbnb related booking activities, a comparative analysis was used to highlight trends pre and during the outbreak.
 The baseline for comparison is the whole of 2019 and statistics are drawn up to July 2020.